 - Stationary pain – a throbbing or cramp-like feeling in the joint space

 - Traveling pain – pain that travels from the joint to the extremities due to neural compression

 - Tingling or numbness – prolonged neural compression can lead to loss of sensation

 Conservative, non-operative treatments will not remove or heal osteophytes.
 However, these therapies can help many people to effectively manage their pain.
-Your doctor may suggest hot-cold compresses, pain medication, stretching, behavior modification, or selective nerve block injections.
-If weeks or months of these treatments do not offer you lasting pain relief, your doctor may suggest you consider more advanced methods of pain relief.
+Your physician may suggest hot-cold compresses, pain medication, stretching, behavior modification, or selective nerve block injections.
+If weeks or months of these treatments do not offer you lasting pain relief, your physician may suggest you consider more advanced methods of pain relief.
 If this is the case, contact Laser Spine Institute.
 We offer a variety of minimally invasive, outpatient nerve decompression procedures that utilize state-of-the-art endoscopic technology.
 To find out if you could be a candidate for a bone spur removal procedure, or for a complimentary review of your MRI or CT scan, contact Laser Spine Institute today.